Skip to Main Content

 Accenture and SAP experience shows that growing numbers of oil and gas companies are adopting “two tier” enterprise resource planning (ERP) strategies, retaining their existing core ERP systems while simultaneously realizing the benefits of cloud services to integrate their business information at a local and/or subsidiary level.

 For the many oil and gas companies already operating on-premise systems based on SAP ERP applications, the on-demand delivery model of SAP Business ByDesign helps to avoid the large initial capital outlays required for traditional licensing of on-premise software to their subsidiaries.
-Engineered by SAP for a rapid implementation, and tailored by Accenture to the needs of companies in the oil and gas sector, this cloud suite for ERP offers all the expected functionalities expected from a core ERP system via a web browser.
+Engineered by SAP for a rapid implementation, and tailored by Accenture to the needs of companies in the oil and gas sector, this cloud suite for ERP offers all the expected functionalities expected from a core ERP system via a Web browser.

-As more participants in the oil and gas sector value chain move to cloud computing, companies that continue to use homegrown, custom ERP systems will find themselves at a disadvantage compared to their cloud-enabled peers – in terms of cost, agility and operational effectiveness.
+As more participants in the oil and gas sector value chain move to cloud computing, companies that continue to use homegrown, custom ERP systems will find themselves at a disadvantage compared to their cloud-enabled peers in cost, agility and operational effectiveness.
 Companies that move now to adopt SAP Business ByDesign have the opportunity to seize valuable competitive advantage in an increasingly challenging marketplace.

 Joachim Stiehl, SAP AG